the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 3. Initialise `helm` and `tiller` <a name="helm-step3"></a>

 This step will create a `tiller` deployment in the `kube-system` namespace and set-up your local `helm` client.
+This is the command that connects your remote Kubernetes cluster to the commands you execute in your local terminal.

 ```bash
 helm init --service-account tiller --wait